UTHSC-Zhang/RMSTpowerBoost-Package/pkgdown/index.md

 # RMSTpowerBoost

-`RMSTpowerBoost` provides power and sample size tools for study designs that use restricted mean survival time (RMST).
-The package supports direct RMST modeling with analytical and bootstrap-based procedures for settings that include linear covariate adjustment, stratification, semiparametric additive effects, and covariate-dependent censoring.
+`RMSTpowerBoost` provides power and sample size tools for study designs that use restricted mean survival time (RMST) as a summary metric of time-to-event outcomes.
+The package supports covariate adjustment with analytical and simulation-based procedures for settings that include nonproportional hazards, stratification or multi-center effects, and dependent censoring.

 The package includes both an R interface and a Shiny application.